gia-guar/JARVIS-ChatGPT/README.md

 ## Connecting with ChatGPT: 3 ways
 The easiest way to get answers from ChatGPT is to connect to the service via cloud using an API.
 To do this you can adopt 2 strategies:
  1) Using unofficial chatgpt-wrapper: someone amazing made this wrapper to have an ongoing conversation on ChatGPT from Command line or from your python script (https://github.com/mmabrouk/chatgpt-wrapper)
- 2) Using your OpenAI API key you'll be able to send and recieve stuff from the DaVinci003 model (the one that powers ChatGPT itself) [what we are going to do]
+ 2) Using your OpenAI API key you'll be able to send and recieve stuff from the *DaVinci003 model* (the one that powers ChatGPT3) or from the *ChatGPT3.5 Turbo engine*[what we are going to do]
  3) using unofficial SDK: it's a further option that should be viable (https://github.com/labteral/chatgpt-python)

 Option 2 is the most straightfoward from March 2023 since the latest OpenAI API support chats.
 However, you need to have some sort of credit on your account (wether paid or got for free when subscribing).
 This option is implemented in the `openai_api_chatbot.py` script;
 Option 1 was my earlier choice: it uses a wrapper to connect to your chatGPT account so you need to authenticate manually every time and follow instructions on the authors'github.
-[WARNING] you might be exposed to fails due to server traffic limitations unless you are subscribed to a premium plan (see more at [ChatGPT Plus](https://openai.com/blog/chatgpt-plus) )
+It is a sub optimal option because you can't have the system integrated at PC startup since it needs login.
+Moreover you might be exposed to fails due to server traffic limitations unless you are subscribed to a premium plan (see more at [ChatGPT Plus](https://openai.com/blog/chatgpt-plus) )
 You'll find this option implemented at `openai_wrapper_chatbot.py` but it's not being updated any longer.